nipreps/GOVERNANCE/org-docs/CHARTER.md

 All authors within the consortium must be listed in the paper, following the guidelines of the journal to the effect.
 The collective of authors list is maintained in the `org-docs/COLLECTIVE-OF-AUTHORS.md` file.

-## 11. Enforcement of the Code of Conduct
+## 11. Ombuds team

+The NiPreps Community recognizes the importance of providing a safe and inclusive environment for all community members.
+To this end, the community has established an *Ombuds team* to serve as a neutral and confidential resource for community members who have concerns or complaints related to the community or its members.
+The Ombuds team role and responsibilities, as well as the guidelines of its functioning are further described in the file `OMBUDS.md`.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting some an ombudsperson listed in the file `OMBUDS.md`.
+**Enforcement of the Code of Conduct.** Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting an ombudsperson listed in the file `OMBUDS.md`.

 ## 12. Amendments